-Statement Setting out that the Board of Directors Undertake a Formal and Rigorous Evaluation of its Own Performance.
+Statement Setting out that the Board of Directors Undertake a Formal and Rigorous Evaluation of its Own Performance and that of its Collective and Individual Directors.

-At a meeting in November 2014, the Board engaged the Thames Valley & Wessex Leadership Academy to undertake a review of effectiveness taking account of the Care Quality Commission's Well Led methodology and the guidance provided by The Healthier NHS Board.
+At a meeting in November 2014, the Board engaged the Thames Valley & Wessex Leadership Academy to undertake a review of effectiveness taking account of the Care Quality Commission's Well Led methodology and the guidance provided by The Healthier Board.
 This reported to the Board in March 2015 and a number of actions are being considered in response to the findings, which will be covered in next year's Annual Report.